Robust microwave cavity control for NV ensemble manipulation: Results

 To investigate the added robustness of PulsePol provided by the optimized pulses, we examined the loss of polarization due to detuning $\delta$, as well as to control errors in the Rabi frequency.
 We have modeled the latter as Gaussian noise, leading to the following modified controls: $\tilde f_k(t) = f_k(t)\cdot[1+\sigma \epsilon(t)]$, where $\epsilon(t)$ stands for random numbers following a unit normal distribution, and $\sigma$ denotes the deviation.
 Comparing Figs.~\ref{fig: results}~(c) and \ref{fig: results}~(d), we observe that the sequence generated with our optimized pulses exhibits significantly greater resilience to detuning errors compared to the standard approach.
 We note that detunings are the primary source of error in NV ensembles, while control amplitude deviations are typically around 1$\%$, highlighting the suitability of our method.

 In Fig.~\ref{fig: results}~(e) we plot the average polarization curve, as it is a representative magnitude to compare the speed of the polarization transfer.
 For that, we first calculate the nuclear polarization after each cycle for each pair values ($\delta$, $\sigma$) enclosed within the black squares in Figs.~\ref{fig: results}~(c) and \ref{fig: results}~(d).
-The plotted curve is obtained taking the average over all the curves.
+The plotted curve is obtained taking the average over all the curves \IIZ{(for a more detailed analysis of robustness, see~\cite{SupplementaryMaterial})}.
 The results obtained using our pulses show higher polarization, see Fig.\ref{fig: results}~(e), confirming the enhanced robustness provided by our optimized controls.